leaf2326/leaf2326/README.md

   I pursue programming and computer science both as a hobby and academically.

 - 💻 **Favorite Language: C++**
-  I love C++, but I also use other languages as needed.
+  my Favorite is C++, but I also use other languages as needed.

-- 💡 **Motto**
-  "A GitHub profile should look as impressive as possible."

 [![trophy](https://github-profile-trophy.vercel.app/?username=leaf2326&theme=tokyonight&column=8)](https://github.com/ryo-ma/github-profile-trophy)
 <!--